jeffreyfei/kontex/README.md

 # kontex

-A machine learning summarizer inspired by the conference paper "Automatic Text Summarization Using a Machine Learning Approach" in the [16th Brazilian Symposium on Artificial Intelligence](https://link.springer.com/book/10.1007/3-540-36127-8) Conference in 2002.
+A machine learning summarizer inspired by the study "Automatic Text Summarization Using a Machine Learning Approach" in the [16th Brazilian Symposium on Artificial Intelligence](https://link.springer.com/book/10.1007/3-540-36127-8) Conference in 2002.

-The purpose of the model is to grab extractive summaries of a document by extracting sentences, categorized by:
+The purpose of the model is to grab extractive summaries of a document by ranking sentences, categorized by:
   1. Mean-TF-ISF
   2. Sentence Length
   3. Sentence Position